verb (flogs, flogging, flogged)[with object]

 - It's not like the old days when they'd flog someone one day and get beaten the next.

-- 1.1 • informal Promote or talk about (something) repetitively or at excessive length: the issue has been flogged to death alreadyMore example sentences
+- 1.1 • informal Promote or talk about (something) repetitively or at excessive length: rather than flogging one idea to death, they should be a lighthearted pop groupMore example sentences

 - The story suffocates under endless speechifying and analysis in which each point is flogged to death.